jordanservos/Word-Guess-Game/README.md

 # Instructions

-Try your best at being pyschic by guessing the correct letter!
-Press any key on the keyboard to submit your guess.
-You have 8 chances to guess the correct letter!
+Try your best at being guessing the correct word in this traditional Hangman like game!
+Press any key on the keyboard to submit your letter guesses.
+You have 7 chances to guess the word!

-Click on the link to play! - https://jordanservos.github.io/Psychic-Game/
+Click on the link to play! - https://jordanservos.github.io/Word-Guess-Game/.

 Built With:
 - HTML5